 Luke 15:11–32 (NRSV).

-Kate Herbert is the maiden name of Kate Cowell who was born in Salford in 1929.
-In her early school years girls were not allowed to take art classes but, during the war years, Kate’s talent was noticed and encouraged.
+Kate Herbert was the maiden name of Kate Cowell who was born in Salford in 1929.
+In her early school years, girls were not allowed to take art classes but, during the war years, Kate’s talent was noticed and encouraged.

 Awarded a scholarship at the age of 12 to Salford School of Art, Kate flourished and won several awards.
 Notably she met and received positive encouragement from none other than L S Lowry.

 Her talents having come to notice, Kate was awarded a bursary and enabled to stay at school until she was 18 and then extend her studies to age 21, something unheard of for a girl from Salford.

 At 21, Kate was elected a fellow of the Royal Society of Arts whilst exhibiting alongside Lowry in Manchester.
 Her career continued with a spell as a sketch artist on the Manchester Evening News.
 Now a mother of seven children, Kate continued to sketch and paint on family holidays, during her time as a primary school teacher and whilst teaching childcare.

 After retiring in 1995, Kate continued to exhibit and between 2000 and 2002 toured Churches and Cathedrals with her exhibitions.